 - Be 18 years old or over *

-- Be an international student studying in a CRICOS registered course in Queensland or be an international student who recently graduated from a CRICOS registered course in 2017
+- Be an international or domestic student studying in a CRICOS registered course in Queensland or be an international student who recently graduated from a CRICOS registered course in 2018

 - Have studied at least a term or a semester in Queensland prior to nominating